 Blue takes in a deep breath, then lets it out.
 He hadn’t realized he’d been so obvious about it.
 “Never cared so much about a match I wasn’t in,” he admits.
 “Been a long time since I felt so useless.”

 “I feel like that all the time,” she responds, withdrawing her hand to fold her arm back over her knees.
-“It’s comforting, knowing that I can’t mess anything up.”
+“It’s comforting when I know I can’t mess anything up.”

 Blue shakes his head.
 “You’re great, MG.
 I don’t want to sound like a motivational poster, but you really just have to believe in yourself more.”